jorgejcabrera/loom-api/docs/architecture.md

 4. Results flow back through the application layer
 5. Infrastructure layer handles the final response

-## Interface Adapters

-- **Primary (Driving) Adapters**: REST controllers, gRPC handlers, CLI commands
-- **Secondary (Driven) Adapters**: Database repositories, external service clients, cache implementations

 This architecture ensures that our business logic remains clean and independent of external concerns while providing flexibility to change external implementations without affecting the core business rules.